PrathameshJangam/OIBSIP/DataAnalytics-L1-Task2-CustomerSegmentation/README.md

 - Product recommendations
 - Loyalty program invitations

-### Cluster 3 — Regular / Potential Loyal Customers
+### Cluster 2 — At-Risk / Inactive Customers

-These customers have moderate purchase frequency and relatively high spending.
+These customers have not purchased recently, have the lowest purchase frequency, and have low monetary value.
+They also represent the largest customer segment.

 **Marketing Action:**

+- Win-back campaigns
+- Personalized discounts
+- Re-engagement emails
+- Limited-time offers

+### Cluster 3 — Highly Valuable Loyal Customers

+These customers have very high purchase frequency and the highest monetary value, making them the most valuable customer segment.

+**Marketing Action:**

+- Premium loyalty programs
-- Loyalty rewards
+- Exclusive rewards
 - Personalized offers
 - Cross-selling
-- Product bundles
-- Repeat-purchase incentives
+- Upselling opportunities

 ---

 ## Key Insights

-- Cluster 0 represents the most valuable customer group.
+- Cluster 0 represents high-value customers who should be targeted with loyalty-focused strategies.
-- Cluster 1 is the largest segment and represents an important opportunity for re-engagement.
-- Cluster 2 contains recent customers who can be encouraged to make repeat purchases.
+- Cluster 1 contains recent customers who can be encouraged to make repeat purchases.
+- Cluster 2 is the largest segment and represents an important opportunity for re-engagement.
-- Cluster 3 contains customers with good spending potential who could become high-value customers.
+- Cluster 3 contains the most valuable and loyal customers and should be prioritized for retention.
 - Different customer segments require different marketing strategies.

 ---